AlexCrogh/WeatherApp/README.md

 ## Overview

 The Weather App is a simple and intuitive application that allows users to search for current weather conditions and a 5-day forecast for any city.
-The app provides real-time weather data, including temperature, humidity, wind speed, and more, presented with easy-to-understand icons and descriptions.
+The app provides real-time weather data, including temperature, humidity, and wind speed, presented with easy-to-understand icons and descriptions.

 ## Features

-- **\Search for Weather by City**: Enter a city name to get the current weather and 5-day forecast.
+- **Search for Weather by City**: Enter a city name to get the current weather and 5-day forecast.
 - **Current Weather Conditions**: Displays temperature, weather description, humidity, wind speed, and feels-like temperature.
 - **5-Day Forecast**: View the weather forecast for the next 5 days, including high/low temperatures and weather conditions.
-- **Location-Based Weather**: Automatically detect and display weather information based on the user's current location (if permission is granted).
 - **Temperature Unit Toggle**: Switch between Celsius and Fahrenheit.
-- **Save Favorite Cities**: Save and quickly access weather information for your favorite cities.
 - **Responsive Design**: Optimized for desktop and mobile devices.

 ## File Structure